CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Old Owl Well

 Constructed by a long-lost empire thousands of years ago, Old Owl Well now stands as the ruins of a watchtower, consisting mainly of deteriorated walls and the remnants of a broken tower.
 Within the tower's courtyard stands an ancient well that still offers clean, fresh water.
-Old Owl Well is situated in the untamed, rugged hills south of the Triboar Trail.
-The location is relatively easy to find, and any NPC in Phandalin can provide directions to these ruins.
+Old Owl Well is situated in the untamed, rugged hills south of the Trident Trail.
+The location is relatively easy to find, and any NPC in Tuntin can provide directions to these ruins.

 In recent times, prospectors have observed that an encampment has been established at Old Owl Well.
 They've also noted that undead guardians have been stationed there to deter intruders.